 The Reserve Bank of Australia has unveiled its decision on interest rates following its monthly board meeting.

-All 34 panellists on finder.com.au’s RBA survey, which include senior economists, property professionals and university academics, have forecast the interest rate to remain on hold.
+All 35 panellists on the finder.com.au RBA survey, which included senior economists, property professionals and university academics, had forecast the interest rate to remain on hold.

 Adam Zuchetti is the editor of My Business, and has steered the publication’s editorial direction since early 2016.